 - Films and processing

 - Common dental pathology

 1. a written examination (including a compulsory section which must be passed in order for the candidate to be awarded an overall pass)

-2. the portfolio including reflective reports, the recording of practical
+2. an ePortfolio including reflective reports, and the recording of practical cases.